 - Model-View-Template Architecture: this architecture separates the system application into three significant components producing clean codes that are easy to manage and debug.

 - Object-Relational Mapping: Django is an in-build object-relational layer making it easy to interact with databases and complex data models.

 - The Admin Interface: Django provides an in-built admin interface making it easy t perform basic tasks such as editing, adding, and deleting data.

 - CRM (Customer Relationship Management) systems

-While React is primarily used for front-end development, it can be combined with other technologies to build a complete SaaS application using APIs and server-side technologies.
+While React is primarily used for front-end development, it can be combined with other SaaS tech stack to build a complete SaaS application using APIs and server-side technologies.

 Some key features include data-binding, modular architecture, component-based structure, and reactive programming using RxJS.
 Angular and React have been widely used by many organizations and businesses for developing user interfaces for SaaS applications.

 In conclusion, choosing the best SaaS framework for developing an application system depends on the specific needs and requirements of the project and the team using it.
 One needs to focus on the kind of application required.
 This is a result of different frameworks’ capabilities.
 Some can handle large and data-intensive applications, and others can be fast in developing applications due to comprehensive plugins and the library of use.
 It is essential to carefully evaluate each option on the project requirement, team skills, and documentation available.

 Finally, to know more connect with cloud application development company– Aalpha information systems!